FionaHM/sequelizedBurger/README.md

 ###  models directory

 This directory contains the data models.
-In this case it contains a burger.js file that contains the schema for the burgers table.
+In this case it contains a burger.js file that contains the schema for the burgers table and a customer.js file that contains the schema for the customers table.

 It also contains the index.js file that amoung other things, sets the database environment and exports Sequelize library and the connection to the database.

 ###  schema.sql

 * This file should be run before the server is started to create the underlying database schema.
 In this case it only contains a command to create the database.

- ![Image of db_creation.png]
-(readme_images/db_creation.png)

 ##   Views: